 R_fun <- sim_R(log_mean = log(500), log_sd = 0.5) R_vec <- R_fun(years = 1:100)

 Here, the R_vec object holds 100 years of simulated recruitment values and each run of the R_fun function will result in different simulated values using the internal formulation and the parameters supplied to sim_R.
 The other closures included in the package operate in a similar way in that parameter inputs are supplied to the closure and the functions returned by the closure requires inputs such as ages and/or years.
 This was done to avoid the repeated specifications of key arguments, such as ages and years.
-Moreover, this approach provides an option for advanced R users to inspect and modify the closures implemented in the package to supply custom closures with alternate equations.
+Moreover, this approach provides an option for advanced R users to inspect and modify the closures implemented in the package to supply custom closures with alternate equations (see https://paulregular.github.io/SimSurvey/articles/custom_closures.html for a short vignette on creating custom closures).
 Also note that each of the closures implemented in the package includes a plot argument such that quick visuals can be obtained using a line of code like this: sim_R(log_mean = log(500), log_sd = 0.5, plot = TRUE)(years = 1:100)).

 sim_abundance